About Tia

-I enjoy exploring the intersection between education and so many other disciplines.
 I am interested in the localisation movement which involves building small communities (“human-scale economies”) so we can reconnect with our food, education, healthcare, natural environment and each other.
 I am also drawn to ideas of deep ecology and the primal connection between humans and the natural world.
-I see my work with children as my small contribution to this global work, in service to a happier, more trusting, more interconnected and more knowledgeable humanity.
+I see my work with children as my small contribution to this global work.

 Why alternative education?